sourcegraph/handbook/content/company/strategy/code-graph/code-insights/index.md

 - We won't add integrations just for the sake of integrations, without a validated need and use case

-### Code Insights is NOT for "tracking individual developers"
+### Code Insights is NOT for tracking individual developers

-Code Insights is not for trying to track an individual's output and whether or not someone is a "good" engineer or "high performing" employee.
-We believe it is low-signal to track metrics like like "number of commits" or "number of lines of code" an individual contributes.
+Code Insights is not for trying to track an individual's output and whether or not someone is a "good" engineer or high performing employee.
+We believe it is low-signal to track metrics like like number of commits or number of lines of code an individual contributes.

 **What this looks like:**

 - We don't build features that would primarily be used for evaluating individuals' performance
+- On a case by case basis, we might even intentionally build features to _block_ our other features from being used for this purpose, if the need ever arises
-- We won't market or sell code insights as a performance management tool for your team members: it's for looking at the bigger picture, not measuring people
+- We won't market or sell code insights under false pretenses that this is a valid use case for this feature

 **What this does _not_ look like:**

-- We won't prevent the positive use cases of "individual tracking": if an individual wants to make a code insight demonstrating – for example – the spread of an API they built, they can
+- We won't prevent the positive use cases of individual tracking: if an individual wants to make a code insight demonstrating – for example – the spread of an API they built, they can

 ### Code Insights is an enterprise quality professional tool

 For Code Insights to be valuable, it must be precise, exact, and performant.
-When it comes to codebases, there's little value in a measurement tool that is "90%" correct, or "within +/- 5%": our users need exact answers to inform decisions and track goals successfully.
+When it comes to codebases, there's little value in a measurement tool that is 90% correct, or within +/- 5%: our users need exact answers to inform decisions and track goals successfully.
 Code Insights also has to be performant enough that one can use it to answer questions when the need arises – our users can't wait weeks for their data, nor can they "ration" use of Code Insights among a Sourcegraph instance.

 **What this looks like:**